MicrosoftDocs/VBA-Docs/api/Access.BoundObjectFrame.OldBorderStyle.md

 # BoundObjectFrame.OldBorderStyle property (Access)

-You can use this property to set or returns the unedited value of the  **BorderStyle** property for a form or control.
+You can use this property to set or return the unedited value of the **BorderStyle** property for a form or control.
 This property is useful if you need to revert to an unedited or preferred border style.
 Read/write **Byte**.

 ## Syntax